Maine Black Bears men's ice hockey

-The Maine Black Bears men's ice hockey is a (NCAA) Division I college ice hockey program that represents the University of Maine.
+The Maine Black Bears men's ice hockey is an (NCAA) Division I college ice hockey program that represents the University of Maine.
 The Black Bears are a member of Hockey East.
-They play at the Harold Alfond Sports Arena commonly known as Alfond Arena in Orono, Maine.
+Home games are played at Harold Alfond Sports Arena commonly known as Alfond Arena in Orono, Maine.

-The Black Bears have appeared in 11 Frozen Fours, have a 28–18 record in NCAA Tournament games, and have won two national championships—in 1993 and 1999.
+The Black Bears have appeared in 11 Frozen Fours, have a 29-21 record in NCAA Tournament games, and have won two national championships—in 1993 and 1999.

 Program history

 Birth of Maine ice hockey (1977–84)

-The University of Maine, then known as the University of Maine at Orono, officially developed an NCAA sanctioned men's ice hockey program in 1977.
-Creation of this program occurred simultaneously with the construction of the Harold Alfond Sports Arena (Alfond Arena), the facility that is still used for home games today.
+The University of Maine, then known as the University of Maine at Orono, officially developed an NCAA-sanctioned men's ice hockey program in 1977.
+The program and arena construction happened at the same time.

 This was not, however, the first attempt at birthing a permanent hockey program in Orono.
-Maine played two seasons of recognized college hockey in 1922 and 1923 totaling 17 games, and primarily playing other Maine colleges such as Bowdoin, Colby and Bates.
+Maine played in 17 games of college hockey in 1922 and 1923.
+They played other Maine colleges such as Bowdoin, Colby, and Bates.
 This program did not stick, and it would be over 5 decades before organized hockey would become a staple at the state's flagship university.

-Upon foundation in 1977, the program was coached by Jack Semler (University of Vermont '68).
+Upon its foundation in 1977, the program was coached by Jack Semler (University of Vermont '68).
 Maine enjoyed modest success under Semler boasting winning records in 3 of their first 4 regular seasons.
 The Black Bears competed in The Eastern College Athletic Conference (ECAC) during their first 7 years of existence, all of which were under Semler.
 The ECAC was recognized as Division-II hockey until 1979 at which point the conference, and thus Maine, became Division-I – the level of competition they have competed in ever since.